Overview of Mood Disorders

 What are the symptoms of mood disorders?

-Depending on age and the type of mood disorder, a person may have different symptoms of depression.
+Depending on age and the type of mood disorder, a person may have different symptoms when they become depressed.
 The following are the most common symptoms of a mood disorder:

 - Ongoing sad, anxious, or “empty” mood